JonathanDeLeon/WWU-CS/lab06/README.md

 * Use the "bridge adapter" setting for the Windows Server VM.
 * You may use any computer to connect to the server where you have admin access.
+* Disable the windows firewall to enable the ping comma

 ## Lab Write Up